ExpaInfo/BrickBitMain/ULTRA_BUDGET_OPTIONS.md

 ## 📝 **Modified Deployment for Ultra-Budget**

-I can create a simplified version of Brick Hill that:
+I can create a simplified version of BrickBit that:
 - Uses SQLite instead of MySQL
 - Removes Redis dependency
 - Simplifies asset compilation